 Kingdom of Kongo was a royal state founded in 1390 by the kongo speaking people.
 It stretched from western Congo DRC, Congo Brazzaville, south Gabon and north Angola.
 Its capital was at Mbanza Kongo which is a UNESCO world heritage site today located in northern Angola after the drawing of colonial boundaries that are used today.

 Since 1975 or 1990s, the royal houses each have their own successor and haven’t decided on one.
+They include

 Queen Dona Isabela de Gama of Kongo